 After working out, I’ve never once said, “I wish I skipped my workout today.”

 You’ll feel better after.
 The hardest part is getting started.
 Making exercise a part of your routine — as normal as brushing your teeth — gets easier with time.
 I don’t let myself make excuses.
 Exercise is a priority because it’s something I genuinely enjoy.
+As you start to see results, you’ll be more motivated to continue.

 Make sure I’m paying money